nye17/javelin/README.rst

 light curve - there is no overlap between the two, therefore no objection from the data!

 Fortunately, we also have observations of the Zing light curve.
 Although equally sparsely sampled and having the same gaps, the mere existence of the Zing light curve makes it impossible for JAVELIN to shift the continuum by 180 days TWICE to compare to the two line light curves!
-Note, however, that in this example the true solution still has the highest probability.
 After another MCMC run, JAVELIN is able to eliminate the second peak at 180 days and solve the lags for both emission lines simultaneously, as shown in Fig. 6.

 .. figure:: http://bitbucket.org/nye17/javelin/raw/default/examples/figs/mcmc2.png
    :scale: 150%

-   Fig. 6: As in Fig. 5, but after running JAVELIN for all three light curves simultaneously.
+   Fig. 6: As in Fig. 5, but after running JAVELIN for both two line light curves plus the continuum simultaneously.

 Finally, we want to know what the best--fit parameters from the last MCMC run look like.
 It is generally very hard to visualize the fit for the traditional